cve415/CousinFMAudioPlayer/README.md

-# CousinFM Technical Documentation
+# CousinFMAudioPlayer Technical Documentation

 ## Architecture Overview

-CousinFM is a static React application that streams media content from IPFS using a JSON-based data layer.
+CousinFMAudioPlayer is a static React application that streams media content from IPFS using a JSON-based data layer.
 The architecture prioritizes simplicity, performance, and decentralized content delivery.

 ### Core Architecture Principles